Mother on a laptop computer

 Ask a Counsellor

-Ask a Counsellor is a 20 minute text-based conversation between parents and a qualified counsellor about their child's mental health.
-Discuss your concerns and receive free signposting to other agencies and organisations and access helpful resources.
+Ask a Counsellor offers a free, 20-minute text-based chat between parents and a qualified counsellor about their child's mental health.

 Chat with a counsellor through our live messaging service